sjxer723/Tabby/README.md

 This directory contains the artifact for the OOPSLA 2025 submission "Tabby: A Synthesis-Aided Compiler for High-Performance Zero-Knowledge Proof Circuits".

 ## Hardware Dependencies
 We have tested the artifact on a MacBook Pro (M1 Pro, 16 GB RAM) with macOS version 14.2.1.
-The docker file provided in this directory is designed to run on a Linux environment.

 ## Getting Started